In the first of a new series, I will be taking you through some of Belgium's least edifying tourist sites. No, don't thank me.

 "No, it can't be!" you declare bracingly, but with a creeping sense of doubt.

 You go down to the basement which tantalisingly advertises itself as "The Sound Garden".

-The "Sound Garden" consists of a single guitar string is mounted between two blocks of wood, and an ancient piano whose keys are so silted with chewing gum and waffle crumbs it cannot even muster the WHAM PLUNK BISH BASH ZUNK of St Custard's skool piano, chiz.
-A couple of tv screens show a mystifying pattern of flickering static.
+The "Sound Garden" consists of a single guitar string mounted between two blocks of wood, and an ancient piano whose keys are so silted with chewing gum and waffle crumbs it cannot even muster the WHAM PLUNK BISH BASH ZUNK of St Custard's skool piano, chiz.
+A couple of TV screens show a mystifying pattern of flickering static.
 The whole place smells of old lecture halls and mouse droppings.
-Also in the basement and in a startling concession to modernity, the twentieth century is also represented by a Moog synthesiser and a waxy looking model of Johnny Hallyday.
+Also in the basement and in a startling concession to modernity, the twentieth century is represented by a Moog synthesiser and a waxy looking model of Johnny Hallyday.
 Shielding your children's eyes, you repair to the shop, as an assault on the parental purse is always guaranteed to lift their mood.